KianBahasadri/bahasadri.com/docs/features/file-hosting/FEATURES.md

 Files are automatically compressed in the background to save storage space and improve download speeds, while maintaining the original file.

+### QR Code Generation

+Users can generate QR codes for their file download links, making it easy to share files by simply showing the QR code.
+Recipients can scan the QR code with their phone camera to instantly access the file download link.

 ## User Workflows

 ### Upload and Share a File